 - Severe infection and infection in immunodeficient children may require oral anti-yeast medicines (antifungal medicines).

-- Intravenous antifungals may be prescribed if other parts of the body are involved.
+- Intravenous antifungals may be prescribed if other parts of the body are involved or severe infections.

 Possible Complications Of Yeast Infection In Children